tailscreatesstuff32/FBQuake2/README.md

 Quake 2 in freebasic?
 Why not!

-this is for the software renderer for Quake 2 in freebasic BUT it can compile without issues needs cleanup and still a work in progress:
+this is for the software renderer for Quake 2 in freebasic it can compile without issues needs cleanup and still a work in progress: